JetBrains/teamcity-documentation/topics/perforce.md

 ```
 where `90` is the number of the exact revision of `dir1` and `automaticLabelWithRevision` is the labeled revision of `dir2`.
 All the other revisions of these directories will not be monitored by this VCS root.

-#### Clean Checkout Limitations

-Changing client mapping __will not force__ [clean checkout](clean-checkout.md) for the agent-side checkout when:
-* A Perforce client name is used: changing the Perforce client mapping for the client will not result in a clean checkout.
-* A Perforce stream is used: changing the stream name while keeping the same stream root will not result in a clean checkout.

-If the direct client mapping is changed, a clean checkout __will be forced__, unless the `teamcity.perforce.enable-no-clean-checkout` [internal property](server-startup-properties.md) is set on the server.
-{product="tc"}

-If the direct client mapping is changed, a clean checkout __will be forced__.
-{product="tcc"}

 <anchor name="Perforce-perforceLabelToCheckout"/>

 ## Agent Checkout Settings

 When the [agent-side checkout](vcs-checkout-mode.md#agent-checkout) is used, TeamCity creates a Perforce workspace for each [checkout directory](build-checkout-directory.md)/[VCS root](vcs-root.md).
 These workspaces are automatically created when necessary and are automatically deleted after a timeout.

->To customize the name generated by TeamCity: add the `teamcity.perforce.workspace.prefix` [configuration parameter](configuring-build-parameters.md) page with the prefix in the value.
+To customize the workspace name generated by TeamCity, add the `teamcity.perforce.workspace.prefix` [configuration parameter](configuring-build-parameters.md) with the prefix in the value.

 <table><tr>